-Devices are available in two physical formats:
+Devices are available in two physical formats.

-The DCell (puck) products consist of a Digital Strain Gauge Signal Conditioner with CAN bus output in double sided component population format.
+The DCell (puck) products consist of a Digital Strain Gauge Signal Conditioner with RS485 bus output in double sided component population format.
 This is suitable for installation in very small spaces, including load cell pockets.
 External connections are made by wiring to through hole pads.
 Mounting is via a 2mm mounting hole to accept M2 screw or American equivalent #0-80.
 Important Note: DO NOT USE #2 screw size.

-The DSC (card) products are very similar to the DCell but in a different physical form for mounting stand-alone or on a board.
+The DSC (card) products are very similar to the DCell but in a different physical form for mounting standalone or on a board.

+The DSC is also available with an RS232 output.
 External connections are via header pins which can plug into connectors, or be soldered to wires or into a host PCB.
 DSC has an open collector output and volt free digital input.